 Annual Events You Should Know About

-The annual Peddler's Faire takes place over Labor Day1 weekend, and an antique car show happens every November.
+The annual Peddler's Faire takes place over Memorial Day1 weekend, and an antique car show happens every November.
 On January 1, hundreds of people meet at the pier for the Carline Soule' Memorial Polar Bear Dip, a sometimes-frigid first swim of the year.

 Where to Stay